ebaligand/methylation_analysis_of_nanopore_data/README.md

 bash bash_script.sh # To start bash script nano python_script.py # To create python script python3 python_script.py # To start python script
-head file_name / cat file_name / ls file_name / less file_name # To see the file
+htop # View the scripts launched htop -U nom_utilisateur # View only my scripts launched nvidia-smi # See if GPU is used head file_name / cat file_name / ls file_name / less file_name # To see the file
 ```